apprenticeharper/DeDRM_tools/FAQs.md

 ### A Recent Change to Kindle for PC/Kindle for Mac
 Starting with version 1.19, Kindle for PC/Mac uses Amazon's new KFX format which these tools can't handle.
 Stick with version 1.17 or earlier.
 Kindle for PC 1.17 can be downloaded from https://s3.amazonaws.com/kindleforpc/44183/KindleForPC-installer-1.17.44183.exe and Kindle for Mac 1.17 can be downloaded from https://s3.amazonaws.com/kindleformac/44182/KindleForMac-44182.dmg

+If you have already installed or have been updated to 1.19, just go to the preferences and uncheck the auto update checkbox.
+The download and install 1.17 over the top of the 1.19 installation.
+You'll also need to delete the KFX folders from your My Kindle Content folder.

 ## Where can I get the latest version of these free DRM removal tools?
 Right here at github.
 Just go to the [releases page](https://github.com/apprenticeharper/DeDRM_tools/releases) and download the latest zip archive of the tools, named DeDRM\_tools\_X.X.X.zip, where X.X.X is the version number.
 You do not need to download the source code archive.